Chinese New Left: Xi era

 "Long live Chairman Mao!
 Long live Chairman Gonzalo!
 Long live the theory of protracted people's war!" (毛主席万岁！贡萨罗主席万岁！持久人民战争理论万岁！) graffiti on a wall at Qinghua South Road, Beijing, 6 December 2021.

 The Xi administration, while imposing political controls on businesses, has also promoted greater economic liberalisation in Shenzhen, which was then held up as a model for the rest of China.
 In September 2020, the former mayor and party chief of Shenzhen, Li Youwei, published a sharply-worded commentary in Wen Wei Po, warning that due to the resurgence of leftists discussing class struggle, China was at a crossroads for economic reform.
 In 2021, The New York Times reported that Maoism is being revived among China's generation Z due to China's growing wealth gap and the 996 working hour system, as they call for a crackdown on capitalists and posting "À la lanterne!" on social media.

 2015 Luoyang meeting

 In February 2015, a group from 13 provinces and municipalities in China, calling themselves "Chinese Maoists Communists", held a two-day secret meeting in Luoyang, calling for a "new socialist revolution" to "reverse the restoration of capitalism".
 The group seemed to claim to have party elders as backers.
 The group was quietly arrested.
-Luoyang was an industrial area that declined after the Chinese economic reforms of the 1990s and experienced extensive unemployment as a result.
+Luoyang was an industrial area that declined after the reform and opening up of the 1990s and experienced extensive unemployment as a result.
 Maoist nostalgia is pervasive in the city.
 The neo-Maoists received online support across many blogs, Weibo, and websites such as RedChina.net.
 However some neo-Maoist groups refused to back it, typically those who regarded Xi Jinping's policies as sufficiently aligned to their neo-Maoist agenda.